hydrargyrum/timecalc/README.md

 If given an argument, timecalc will eval it and exit, else, it will start a REPL (Read-Eval-Print Loop) prompt to eval multiple expressions.

+"-r" can be passed as argument to use dateutil's [relativedelta](http://dateutil.readthedocs.io/en/stable/relativedelta.html) for durations.
+This may give more natural results when using durations.

 ## Input format

 ### Grammar